 Penalties for learner driver drive unaccompanied

-Regardless of how bad your traffic record is the court has a discretion whether to record a conviction against you for this offence.
+Regardless of how bad your traffic record is, the court has a discretion whether to record a conviction against you for this offence.
 If the court decides not to record a conviction, you will not be disqualified from driving.
-Section 10 of the Crimes (Sentencing Procedure) Act allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.
+Section 10 of the Crimes (Sentencing Procedure) Act 1999 allows a court not to record a conviction.

 If the court decides to convict you of the offence, it will disqualify you for the automatic disqualification period unless it orders a shorter or longer period of disqualification (but not shorter than the minimum disqualification period).

-Circumstances of offence: This person had just come off the back of an extensive period of disqualification exceeding 3 years.
-He was in the process of training for an upcoming driving test to obtain his Red P License.
-He only had a Learner’s License at the time he was caught.
+This person had just come off the back of an extensive period of disqualification exceeding 3 years.
+He was training for a driving test to obtain his Red P Licence.
 On the morning of the event our client had a friend accompany him to work.
-The friend held a full driver’s license.
+The friend held a full driver’s licence.
 The friend had to leave work unexpectedly and our client was left in a position where he felt there was no other alternative except to drive home without a licensed driver sitting in the passenger seat.
-He was picked up by Police on his way home.
+He was picked up by police on his way home.

-In the period between getting caught by the police and going to court our client obtained his Red P License.
+In the period between getting caught by the police and going to court our client obtained his Red P Licence.

-Driving history: Our client first obtained his license five years and 10 months before the date of this offence.
-The offences on his traffic history included Not Display Plates, Not Give Particulars After Crash, Disobey Traffic Lights, Exceed Speed Limit by More Than 45 km/hr, Not Keep Left on Multi-Lane Road, Drive Whilst Suspended, Drive Whilst Suspended, Disobey Traffic Lights, Drive While Disqualified.
+Our client had obtained his licence five years and 10 months before the date of this offence.
+The offences on his traffic history included Not Display Plates, Not Give Particulars After Crash, Disobey Traffic Lights, Exceed Speed Limit by More Than 45km/hr, Not Keep Left on Multi-Lane Road, Drive Whilst Suspended, Drive Whilst Suspended, Disobey Traffic Lights, and Drive While Disqualified.